mkhorasani/Streamlit-Authenticator/README.md

 ### 4. Setup

-* Subsequently import the configuration file into your script and create an authentication object.
+* Subsequently import the config file into your script and create an authentication object.

 ```python
 import yaml